MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/cloud-rls.md

 When you're ready to embed the report into your app, you need to [generate an embed token](generate-embed-token.md#row-level-security).
 To generate a token using the Embed Token API, pass the following information to the API.

-* **username** (mandatory) – If the roles are dynamic, the *username* string is used as the filter.
+* **username** (required) – If the roles are dynamic, the *username* string is used as the filter.
 For static roles, the *username* doesn't affect the RLS and can be any string at all.
 Only a single username can be listed.
-* **roles** (mandatory) – The role(s) used when applying Row Level Security rules.
+* **roles** (required) – The role(s) used when applying Row Level Security rules.
 If passing more than one role, they should be passed as a string array.
-* **dataset** (mandatory) – The dataset that is applicable for the item you're embedding.
+* **dataset** (required) – The dataset that is applicable for the item you're embedding.

 You can now embed your report into your app.
 The report will filter data according to the RLS applied.